 Additions to the basic plan

 Most unilevel companies add other commissions like fast starts and/or pool bonuses to increase earnings for specific segments of the organization—such as active salespeople and top-level sales leaders.
-Some of the common additions to the unilevel compensation plan include:

 - Fast start commissions.